gurhub/surmagic/README.md

 ## License

-"Surmagic" is available under the GNU General Public License v3.0 license.
+"Surmagic" is available under the MIT License license.
 See the [`LICENSE`](LICENSE) file for more info.